Get out! Have fun! Enjoy the best New Jersey Fall Activities

 We walked a complete loop by parking at one of the fishing piers.
 We walked from their all the way into Ocean City, where we stopped for ice cream.
 Then, we turned around to come back, passing the fishing pier, and getting to the cement gazebo at the Somers Point end before turning around to head back to our parking spot.
 Click over for more details to Walk Across the Ocean City Bridge.

 Have you tried fishing with your children yet?
-New Jersey is home to many excellent waterways, filled with varies species of freshwater fish.
-In addition to beaches and other fishing piers you may already know of you can read our New Jersey Free Fishing Day post for a listing of other lakes and ponds around New Jersey that allow fishing.
+New Jersey is home to many excellent waterways, filled with various species of freshwater fish.
+In addition to beaches and other fishing piers, you may already know of you can read our New Jersey Free Fishing Day post for a listing of other lakes and ponds around New Jersey that allow fishing.

 Get scared on New Jersey roller coasters

 That’s right!
 New Jersey amusement parks will still be open for fall activities.
 Many amusement parks will have fall festivals or Halloween events.
-Social distancing will still be in place.
-You’ll need to wear masks.
 Reservations may be required.
 But you can still count on having a fabulous time.

 If you want more details or need help finding a local amusement park visit our guide to New Jersey Amusement Parks.

 Go on a dinosaur hunt in New Jersey

 Kids love dinosaurs!
 In New Jersey, where the first-nearly-complete dinosaur skeleton was discovered we have quite a few places you can see dinosaurs.
 Read Searching for NJ Dinosaur Parks?
 The Best Places to See Dinosaurs in New Jersey for more details.